 - 2.51.
 Only reactive import and reactive export values occurring at times of active import are used in the calculation.
-Where data for two or more MPANs is aggregated for billing purposes the HH consumption values are summated prior to the calculation above. - 2.52.
+Where data for two or more MPANs is aggregated for billing purposes the HH consumption values are summated prior to the calculation above.
+For sites which are importing and exporting in the same half hour i.e. where active import is not equal to zero and active export is not equal to zero, no calculation for that half hour is made and the result for that half hour would be zero] - 2.52.
 The square root calculation will be to two decimal places. - 2.53.
 This calculation is completed for every half hour and the values summated over the billing period.